pzmosquito/pudd/README.md

 With pudd, you don't need to worry about complicated data binding, it'll automatically bind properties defined with pudd. pudd uses seamless-immutable js to manage the state.

-## Concept
-Pudd uses the concept of container element and presentational element.
-- Container element deals with how things work
-- Presentational element deals with how things look.

-Basically, container elements are specific to the application, presentational elements are reusable elements.

 ## Usage
 Simply import pudd.html to your root element or index.html.